JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 (half of a byte) with the text "meow".
 A lower-case letter indicates a zero and upper-case indicates a one.
 Yes, it will balloon the size of a file since we are trading four bits for thirty two bits.
 Yes, it's pointless.
-But imagine the surpise on someone's face when this
+But just imagine the surpise on someone's face when this
 happens:

 ```console